Smooth hyperbolicity cones are second-order cone representable: Abstract

 \section{Abstract}

 Netzer and Sanyal proved that every smooth hyperbolicity cone is a spectrahedral shadow.
 We generalize and sharpen this result at the same time, by showing that every Nash-smooth hyperbolicity cone is even second-order cone representable (socr).
-The result is proved as a consequence of another theorem, according to which every compact convex \sa\ set is socr, provided that its boundary is Nash-smooth of strict positive curvature.
+The result is proved as a consequence of our second theorem, according to which every compact convex \sa\ set with Nash-smooth boundary of strict positive curvature is socr.
 The proof uses the technique of tensor evaluation.